-Our payment policy provides a way to budget your continuous YMCA Child Care fees on a monthly basis.

-- All SACC services are paid for in advance - Your yearly child care cost will be added up and divided into 10 equal installments - In determining the fees for service, all scheduled no school days have been deducted from the total - Bills are due on the 25th of each month, a \$10 late fee, per billing cycle, will be applied to accounts not paid by the 1st of the following month - If bill is not paid in full by the 5th of the month child care will be suspended until the balance is paid.
+- All Before and Afterschool services are paid for in advance.
+Monthly payments are drafted on the 1st of each month.
+Weekly payments are drafted on the Sunday prior to care. - · Your child care costs are based on monthly service days. - In determining the fees for service, all scheduled no school days have been deducted from the service days. - \$15 late fee, per billing cycle, will be applied to accounts not paid by the due date. - If the account is pat due, child care services may be suspended until the account balance is paid in full and a two week deposit is made. - The YMCA uses Electronic Funds Transfer (EFT).

-ELECTRONIC TRANSFER OF FUNDS

-The YMCA encourages the use of Electronic Funds Transfer (EFT).
 This will allow us to automatically withdraw payments directly from your credit/debit card, checking, or savings account.
-If interested please let us know so we can provide you with the proper paper work.